openpmix/prrte/docs/configuration.rst

 The configuration tool also contains all the supported options in an easy-to-use form.
-Once you have filled out the desired entries, the "submit" button will show the resulting configuration file on the browser window - a simple "copy/paste" operation into your target configuration file will yield the final result.
+Once you have filled out the desired entries, the "submit" button will show the resulting configuration file on the browser window |mdash| a simple "copy/paste" operation into your target configuration file will yield the final result.

 Configuration Options
 ---------------------

-The following options are supported by PRRTE v@PRTE_MAJOR_VERSION@.@PRTE_MINOR_VERSION@.
+The following options are supported by PRRTE |prte_ver|.
 While we make every effort to maintain compatibility with prior versions, we recommend that you check options when installing new versions to see what may have changed and/or been added.
-We also recommend that you use the prte-configurator.html for the version you are using to ensure that it is fully compatible.
+We also recommend that you use the :doc:`PRRTE DVM configurator </configurator>` for the version you are using to ensure that it is fully compatible.

 Bootstrap Options
 ^^^^^^^^^^^^^^^^^